Uvalde School Board Fires Police Chief Who Sat on His Hands During Shooting

-The embattled police chief who oversaw the bungled response to a mass shooting at a Texas elementary school that left 19 children and two teachers has been fired by the Uvalde school board.
+Exactly three months after a mass shooting at a Texas elementary school left 19 children and two teachers dead, the embattled police chief who oversaw its bungled response has been fired by the Uvalde school board.

 Pete Arredondo, the top cop overseeing the Uvalde Consolidated Independent School District’s force of six, was in charge of the nearly 400 local, state, and federal law enforcement officers who responded to reports of an active shooter at Robb Elementary School on May 24, but held off on confronting the gunman for some 77 minutes, according to an investigation by the Texas House of Representatives.

-Arredondo’s termination was finalized at a Wednesday meeting held by the school board, which followed vocal outrage by grieving parents who demanded Arredondo's ouster.
+Arredondo’s termination “for good cause” was finalized at a Wednesday evening meeting held by the school board.
+The unanimous vote, which came after the board met in a closed session, followed vocal outrage by grieving parents who demanded Arredondo's ouster.

+The vote was met with a cheer from parents present, some of whom then quickly took up a chant: “We’re not done.”

+The now-former chief himself was not present, with his attorney issuing a 17-page press statement less than an hour before the board was set to convene.
+In it, lawyer George Hyde painted his client—placed on administrative leave in June—as a victim and accused the board of not following proper procedure.

 Arredondo, 51, was one of the first to arrive on the scene of the deadliest school shooting in Texas history.
 However, he failed to follow the district’s written active shooter plan, said a report issued by the Texas House committee.
 The protocols required Arredondo to “assume command and control of the response,” but he “failed to perform or to transfer to another person the role of incident commander,” the report states.